 - Different kinds of rooms are available in co-living arrangements depending on the size of the room and the added facility.
 For example, the room I live in is a large queen suite almost 400 sq. ft. in size and comes with ensuite bathroom, air-conditioning, a TV, a mini-fridge, and a lot of floor space left even after being furnished with a queen bed, workstation, and wardrobe.
 Of course, I prefer a bigger room because it is my house for the next few months after all.
 But, of course, you can always pick something that suits you, depending on the location, room, and budget.

 Singapore is truly a melting pot of cultures and ethnicities and one of the most enriching experiences I have ever had.
-I would definitely recommend co-living to anyone looking for an accommodation or would like to try it out experience it for themselves.
+I would definitely recommend co-living to anyone looking for accommodation in Singapore or would like to try it out experience it for themselves.